deeeland0ohio/About-blank_Blob-URL_Launcher/README.md

 # About-blank and Blob-URL Launcher
-launches websites in about:blank/blob: URL and makes your tab invisible to goguardian!
+launches websites in about:blank/blob: URL!